KxSystems/docs/docs/learn/install.md

 Notebooks are not, however, an IDE, and are unsuitable for studying features such as event handlers.

-For more advanced study, use either the bare q REPL, or download and install our interactive development environment, [Kx Developer](/developer/).
+For more advanced study, use either the bare q REPL, or download and install our interactive development environment, [KX Developer](/developer/).

 ## :fontawesome-solid-hand-point-right: What’s next?